Jericho/Picton/README.md

 The main features in this library are:

-#### Blob extension metods:
+#### 1) Blob extension metods:
 The extension methods allow operations on blob while holding a lock (also known as a 'lease').
 Specifically:

-- Lock a blob for a givenperiod of time with retries in case it is already locked by another proces
+- Lock a blob for a given period of time with retries in case it is already locked by another process
 - Extend an existing lease
 - Release an existing lease
-- Overwrite the content of a blob with a given string (there are also similar methods to upload a byte array and a stream)
+- Overwrite the content of a blob with a given string (there are also similar methods to upload a byte array or a stream)
-- Append a given string to a blob (there are also similar methods to append a byte array and a stream)
+- Append a given string to a blob (there are also similar methods to append a byte array or a stream)
 - Update the metadata associated with a blob
 - Download the content of a blob to a `string` (there is also a similar method to download the content to a `byte[]`)
 - Make a copy of a blob
 - Get a URI which can be used to gain access to a blob for a limid period of time

-#### Abstractions:
+#### 2) Abstractions:
 In release 7.0 of the Azure Storage library, Microsoft unsealed most classes and marked most methods as virtual which is quite significant because it allows mocking these classes when they are injected in one of your own classes.
 However, there remains a few sealed classes and a few non-virtal methods.
 One example where a non-virtual method prevents mocking is [discussed here](https://github.com/Azure/azure-storage-net/issues/318) and one example where a sealed class makes mocking quite difficult is [discussed here](https://github.com/Azure/azure-storage-net/issues/335).
 I created abstractions for the classes in question in order to allow full mocking but I expect this problem to be resolved in a future release of the Azure Storage library which will make the the abstractions in the Picton library obsolete.